Decentralized Data Provenance

 Given that a usage is the beginning of utilizing an entity, it is instantaneous.

-Usage, written used(id; a, e, t, attrs) in PROV-N, has:
+Usage, written used(id; a, e, t, attrs)

-• id: an optional identifier for a usage;
+: an optional identifier for a usage;activity

-• attributes: an optional set (attrs) of attribute-value pairs representing additional information about this usage.
+: an optional set (attrs) of attribute-value pairs representing additional information about this usage.

-In the following example we can see how to associate the activity did:nv:ac1 with the usage of the entity did:nv:e1 in some specific moment.
+In the following example we can see how to associate the activity did:nv:ac1

 usage(did:nv:ac1, did:nv:e1, now())